alperr7/acme-security/README.md

 A: Absolutely!
 Research MITRE ATT&CK, OWASP, and security frameworks.
 This mirrors real-world work.

 **Q: What if I can't finish in time?**
-A: Take the time you need.
-We value quality over speed.
-Work at your own pace.
+A: Submissions must be received by **Monday at 09:00 (Istanbul time)**.
+Plan accordingly.

 **Q: Is there a single "correct" answer?**
 A: No. We evaluate your approach, reasoning, and professionalism.
 Multiple solutions are valid.

-**Q: Can I ask questions during the lab?**
-A: Yes!
-Open an [issue](../../issues) with the `question` label.

 **Q: What tools should I use?**
 A: Use whatever you're comfortable with.
 Excel, Python, grep, text editors - all are fine.
 We evaluate your analysis, not your tools.

 **Q: How long does the evaluation take?**
-A: We review submissions within 1 week.
-You'll receive feedback regardless of the outcome.
+A: Submissions are due **Monday at 09:00 (Istanbul time)**.
+Results will be announced shortly after.

 **Q: Can I update my submission after submitting?**
-A: Yes, if you submit via Pull Request, you can push updates before we review it.
+A: Yes, if you submit via Pull Request, you can push updates before the deadline.
 We evaluate the latest version.

 **Q: What if I get stuck?**
 A: That's normal!
 Document your thought process and explain what you tried.
 We value problem-solving approach over perfect answers.